Sordid-Slug/DS_bootcamp/README.md

 * Have a question?
 Ask your neighbor on the right.
 If that fails, try your neighbor on the left.
 * Your reference materials: peers / Internet / Google.
-* Remember to engage in discussion on the Intra Piscine forums.
 * Read the examples carefully.
 They may require things that are not otherwise spec- ified in the subject.
 * And may the Force be with you!